 Jaz was introduced to the hills tramping in the Tararuas, north of his home in Wellington but didn't take to the mountains seriously until moving to Dunedin in 2008 and joining the Otago University Tramping Club.
 Long transalpine tramping trips in the Olivine Wilderness and Fiordland led to an interest in mountaineering, and in the last few years Jaz has climbed extensively throughout the Southern Alps.

 Since joining the NZAT he has found a passion for ice, mixed and rock climbing, and has managed to scratch out a handful of first ascents in the Fiordland, Remarkables, Mt Aspiring and Mt Cook areas.
-Internationally, he has climbed in the Canadian Rockies.
+Internationally, he has climbed in the Canadian Rockies, the Cordillera Blanca (Peru) and in the French Alps around Chamonix.
 While he is at home climbing frozen turf in the Darrans, his goal is to seek out new climbing opportunities in remote wilderness beyond the Main Divide.
 Jaz was selected for the New Zealand Alpine Team in 2013.

 Jaz is now a 'mentor-in-training' having completed a period of mentoring from 2013 to 2016.
 During his period as a mentored climber Jaz made several notable ascents including Polar Circus, Canada (WI5) and Alpamayo, Peru.